dansmachina/wines-data-analysis/notebooks/logistic-regression/logistic-regression.md

     ##
     ## Number of Fisher Scoring iterations: 11

-All the marginal tests are now significantly small and the overall fit of the model is high enough (*p* = 1), so we do not have evidence to reject the model in favour of the simple constant model.
+All the marginal tests are now significantly small and the overall fit of the model is high enough (*p* = 1) testing against a Chi-Squared Distribution (pchisq), so we do not have evidence to reject the model in favor of the simple constant model.

 ``` r
 pchisq(log.F$deviance, log.F$df.residual, lower=F)